PlanterApp/planter_blog/content/posts/tea-garden/index.md

 * Lavender

   * Flowers or leaves, calming
-  * A sweet flavor that isn't too floral, it goes well with other herbs or even black tea.
+  * A sweet flavor that isn't too floral, it goes well with other herbs, honey, or even black tea.
   * Dry blossoms are a bit stronger than fresh, so keep that in mind when making your tea
   * English Lavender has compact flower heads, so may be a good choice for tea!
 * Bee Balm